 - Reduce heat to low and simmer, covered, for 10 minutes, and then uncovered 10-15 minutes more, stirring occasionally, until thickened.

 - Serve in bowls over rice.
-Sprinkle with additional basil to garnish.
+Sprinkle with additional oregano to garnish.

 - Leftovers: Reheat in a microwave or eat cold on rice cakes.